-The three studies highlighted here are an advance over much of the previous work.
-However, each study has some limitations, and none incorporates all of the essential elements for the complete analysis of the distributional effects of taxes that policymakers need to inform their decisions.
-Specifically, no single study allows for the differential impacts on different groups of labor and capital owners required to account for all potential general equilibrium adjustments, requires agents to behave under uncertainty, and allows for different degrees of competition and entry across individuals and firms.
+The three studies outlined in more detail above represent an advance over much of the previous work.
+However, each study still has some limitations, and none incorporates all of the essential elements required for a complete analysis of taxation's distributional effects that policymakers need to inform their decisions.
+Specifically, no single study incorporates these three crucial elements: account for all potential general equilibrium adjustments, require agents to behave under uncertainty, and allow for different degrees of competition and entry across individuals and firms.

 There are many possible extensions to this work, even aside from the usual sensitivity analyses.
 The underlying framework could be generalized to consider greater differences among taxpayers, a broader range of government activities, the impacts of an open economy, the potential for government corruption, and dynamic incidence factors.
 An important extension is to more fully incorporate expected and unexpected utility models of individual behavior.
-It would be interesting to examine whether traditional tax equivalences still hold in the presence of tax evasion, such as the presumed equivalence between a proportional income tax and a proportional consumption tax (with an equal rate on all products).
-Perhaps most important is the need to incorporate some other essential elements of the fiscal architecture, notably the administrative and compliance costs of taxation, as examined by [13].
+It would be informative to examine whether traditional tax equivalences still hold in the presence of tax evasion, such as the presumed equivalence between a proportional income tax and a proportional consumption tax (with an equal rate on all products).
+Perhaps most important is the need to incorporate some other essential elements of the fiscal architecture, notably the administrative and compliance costs of taxation.
 All of these extensions are needed to provide policymakers with a complete analysis of how taxes affect the true distribution of income.